oscarach30/oscarach30/README.md

 The website i'm currently working on is proyectoanda.org

 I'm currently learning Java in school, although I'm already familiar with Web-based languages like HTML and CSS.
-I'm also beginning to learn about the various JavaScript frameworks like Node.js and React.js
+I'm also beginning to learn about JavaScript

 You can reach me at oscarach30@gmail.com